apibyexample/abe-spec/README.md

 API by Example
 ==============

-API by Example (ABE) is a format that can be used to as a contract between services, describe APIs in a format that can be programmatically consumed by tools.
+API by Example (ABE) is a format that can be used as a contract between services, describe APIs in a format that can be programmatically consumed by tools.

 The main idea behind it is to illustrate how an API works via concrete